-Development of the Cell Pouch[TM] System for the Treatment of Hemophilia A / Hemophilia Program
+Development of the Cell Pouch System[TM] for the Treatment of Hemophilia A / Hemophilia Program implanted Cell Pouch[TM], is intended to reduce or eliminate bleeds associated with hemophilia A, thereby providing a 'functional cure' and improved quality of life.

-Our hemophilia program targets a comprehensive therapy that corrects factor VIII (FVIII) production in people with hemophilia A. The use of FVIII corrected cells, transplanted to the vascularized pre-implanted Cell PouchTM, is intended to reduce or eliminate bleeds associated with hemophilia A, thereby providing a 'functional cure' and improved quality of life.
+Our hemophilia program targets a comprehensive therapy that corrects factor VIII (FVIII) production in people with hemophilia A. The use of FVIII corrected cells, transplanted to the vascularized pre-